 While being locked up, Lin couldn’t get his hands on enough material to create artworks.
-He then collected items that are readily available in jail like bowl and lighters and used them to make prints and paintings on the prison’s cotton uniforms.
-In total, Lin created more than 300 paintings and sculptures inspired by his experiences while being locked up.
+He then collected items that are readily available in jail, like bowls and lighters, and used them to make prints and paintings on the prison’s cotton uniforms.
+Lin created more than 300 paintings and sculptures inspired by his experiences while being locked up.

 After his imprisonment, he left Myanmar in 2006 to live in London.
 Later on in 2012, he returned to Myanmar following a series of political reforms.
 Lin had a bike accident when he lived in London.
 This accident results in a broken arm.
 This fractured arm diverted his interest in the art of breaking, fixing, and healing.